kaittremblay/board-manual/README.md

 ### Milieu

 DMG address all three streams of media art practice: Production, exhibition and distribution.
 Our members create and display their artworks using time-based technologies including computer and analog games, sound/audio, video, robotics and electronics, immersive and interactive, Web-based, electronics, radio and sound.
 Our sector is extremely well developed in Toronto, with over 40 organizations serving and supporting a broad community of media art makers.

 ### Values

-- We value diversity and strive to a deep understanding of barriers to inclusion
+* We value diversity and strive to a deep understanding of barriers to inclusion
-- We recognize and honour our visible and invisible differences
+* We recognize and honour our visible and invisible differences
-- We value the labor that goes into defending and building equitable experiences
+* We value the labor that goes into defending and building equitable experiences
-- We value healing and restoration
+* We value healing and restoration
-- We value friendship and trusting relationships
+* We value friendship and trusting relationships
-- We value humility, openness and generosity
+* We value humility, openness and generosity

 ### Beliefs & Commitments

-- We are committed to the ongoing work of anti-oppression and anti-racism.
+* We are committed to the ongoing work of anti-oppression and anti-racism.
-- We believe game-making can be an act of resistance, giving creators ultimate agency in the expression of their identities, politics, selves, genders and sexualities.
+* We believe game-making can be an act of resistance, giving creators ultimate agency in the expression of their identities, politics, selves, genders and sexualities.
 Our work has the power to transform our communities, and positively impact policies and practice.
-- We believe that creating space and time to make and talk about games in an explicitly feminist context elevates the craft, amplifies alternative and diverse narratives, and supports the socio-cultural changes that are necessary to make game design accessible to all.
+* We believe that creating space and time to make and talk about games in an explicitly feminist context elevates the craft, amplifies alternative and diverse narratives, and supports the socio-cultural changes that are necessary to make game design accessible to all.
-- We are interested in creating alternative forms of economic power grounded in solidarity, openness and collective values.
+* We are interested in creating alternative forms of economic power grounded in solidarity, openness and collective values.
-- We are committed to developing, contributing to, experimenting with, promoting and sharing knowledge about free and open source tools and platforms.
+* We are committed to developing, contributing to, experimenting with, promoting and sharing knowledge about free and open source tools and platforms.
-- We recognize this is ongoing work, that we make mistakes, and we must always push forward
+* We recognize this is ongoing work, that we make mistakes, and we must always push forward
-- We make, play and talk about games because they give us more power to shape the future.
+* We make, play and talk about games because they give us more power to shape the future.

-## Director Register

-**Chair of the board, president**

-Jennie Robinson Faber
-Aug 30, 2012

-**Vice-chair of the board**

-Izzie Colpitts-Campbell
-Nov 27, 2014

-**Members**

-Cecily Carver
-Aug 30, 2012

-Soha Kareem
-Nov 27, 2014

-Gabriela Aveiro-Ojeda
-Feb 28, 2016

-Meagan Byrne
-Jan 14, 2017

-Yifat Shaik
-Jan 19, 2017

-**Past Directors**

-Alex Leitch (Treasurer)
-Aug 30, 2012 – Dec 18, 2014

-Stephanie Fisher
-Nov 27, 2014 – April 7, 2015

 ## Revisions